 Craftsmanship starts from the imperfection of a material to shape it in a precise artwork.
 I love to combine super nice finishing of handwork, while leaving some raw, unfinished details.
-I need imperfection to create balance in the complete visual force.
-The mix of old techniques applied on hi tech fabrics is very fascinating, to illustrate how the “old” can become contemporary.
+I need imperfection to create balance in the visual force of the whole.
+The mix of old techniques applied on hi-tech fabrics is very fascinating, to illustrate how the “old” can become a contemporary vocabulary.

-I don’t necessarily see an object.
-I see it more in a relationship, like my boyfriend for example... ;)
+Difficult to see an object.
+I see it more in a relationship, like my lover for example… ;)

-I used to work a lot with silk velvet from Lyon.
-It’s so perfect in its appearance, but so fragile, that by touching it you could destroy it.
-It looks like liquid metal, extremely beautiful.
-By bonding it with a 3D spacer, a hi-tech breathable neoprene, it becomes rigid and gains strength to compensate the weak ‘beauty' of the silk velvet.
-Fragility is very imperfect, but it’s what makes the fabric so perfect.
-Opposite properties attract my attantion.
+I used to work a lot with silk velvet, made in Lyon.
+It’s so perfect in its appearance, but so fragile in its touch that by only touching it you could destroy it.
+It looks like liquid metal.
+Extremely beautiful.
+Adding strength by bounding this fabric with a 3D spacer, a hi-tech neo-print, to compensate the weakness of the silk velvet with a stronger “allure”.
+Still very fragile, but manipulated to make it more wearable.
+Fragility is very imperfect, but it’s what it makes the fabric so perfect.
+Opposite properties attract my curiosity.

-I could say the same about Berto’s wool denim I am working on at the moment.
-Normal cotton denim can be manipulated in so many ways to get aged, washed, bleached, etc. Wool denim however, it feels more rich and subtle, and the durable 'working man fabric' becomes something fragile and precious.
-For some, the fragility will be an beautiful added value, but for others it will lose its perfection, as their perception of the fabric has changed.
+Also the Wool denim I am working on actually.
+Denim can be manipulated in so many ways to get aged, washed, bleached.
+But now, combined with wool, it just feels more rich, and subtle.
+The very durable working man fabric becomes something fragile and precious.
+For some, the fragility will give an extra dimension of elegance, for others it will lose perfection as the fabric has less ageing potential.

 Cork came as first in my mind, if I would associate a texture to imperfect perfection.
-When I look at composite cork, which previously was considered waste, and I see how this can be turned into puristic objects.
-This is the very definition of imperfect perfection and I love how Studio Corkinho turn ‘trash' into beautiful furniture and homeware.
+When I look at composite cork, born from leftover / waste, which was previously garbage.
+And then turned into puristic objects, furniture and homeware how only Studio Corkinho can do.
+This is the definition of imperfect perfection.
+Turning trash into contemporary functional objects.

-This is what I like about the Corkinho hanger and why I found the collaboration so interesting.
-When you break it down, it can return in the production process as raw material.
-It’s a never-ending cycle, repeating itself from cradle to cradle.
-20 years ago it was trash and now cork waste can create beautiful contemporary objects.
+This is what I like about the Corkinho hanger.
+The way it’s made, how it hangs in the space.
+And when you break it down, it can return in the production process as raw material.
+A never-ending cycle , repeating itself from cradle to cradle.
+20 years ago it was trash.
+And now cork waste can create beautiful objects.